 Now, this year (still) promises great things, like the new pop-infused (shiver…) album of Steven Wilson after his stellar Hand.
 Cannot.
 Erase.
 Not to forget the pretty cool latest piece of work of Lucassen‘s Ayreon that just arrived.
-And we are looking for counterweights to albums like the much hyped about Haken album and others of the same ilk.
+And we are looking for counterweights to albums like the much-hyped Haken album and others of the same ilk.

 Gentle Knife and their newest album Clock Unwound looked interesting in that respect right from the beginning.
 And – frankly – at first I did not quite know what to expect.
-Only cacophony and disaster can come out of a 11 piece ensemble.
-Right?
-A crazed big band style contribution perhaps?
-Then – to top it – they hail from Norway.
-A place usually known for very dark sound waves, rough metal and whatnot.
+Only cacophony and disaster can come out of an 11-piece ensemble.

-But fear not, Gentle Knife project a quietly proficient type of Progressive Rock.
-Somewhat of a mix between the aforementioned Steven Wilson, Ayeron and a pretty good dosing of Ian Anderson – in his post-Jethro Tull solo incarnation.
+But fear not.
+Gentle Knife project a quietly proficient type of Progressive Rock.
+Somewhat of a mix between the aforementioned Steven Wilson, Ayeron, Aevintyr, and a pretty good dosing of Ian Anderson – in his post-Jethro Tull solo incarnation.
 If we take the modern players into account only, but more to that later.
-All of that painted in softer, earthier tones and displaying none of the harshness that some of the former sometimes like to display.
+All of that is painted in softer, earthier tones and displays none of the harshness that some of the former sometimes like to display.

 Yet again, the tracks themselves mostly command respect.
-Because – if you like their music or not – Gentle Knife live up to very high standards musically.
+Because – if you like their music or not, Gentle Knife live up to very high standards musically.
 This high level of technicality can get in the way somewhat.
-And this leads the band into yet more dangerous, shoal infested waters.
-The uncalled for level of complexity might indeed ring true to yours truly or other prog nerds.
+And this leads the band into yet more dangerous, shoal-infested waters.
+The overwrought level of complexity might indeed ring true to yours truly or other prog nerds.
 Yet, in the ears of the unsuspecting fan, Clock Unwound may sound overly academically stretched and dissonant to a point.